 - Set up all necessary accounts such as email, company intranet, and any relevant software

-- Schedule necessary training sessions, including orientation, safety training, and job-specific training
+- Schedule necessary training sessions, including orientation, safety training, cyber security training and job-specific training

 Phase 2- The first day on the job